My Super Hero!

 -- Ernie Cairo, 2011

 Dominic was truly our Hero.
 When we had heard about the Hero Fund we thought it would be a perfect way of keeping Dominic’s name alive while doing what we do for St. Baldrick's.
 We have been working with St. Baldrick’s since 2008 and since Dominic’s death in 2011 his school, Ogden Avenue, and their amazing Student Council have started a team in his name called ‘Do It for Dominic’.
 Because of this team and its wonderful leader, Mrs. Tara Petersen, we are able to start the Hero Fund this year.
 The Hero fund will help us focus our efforts towards the same goal of finding a cure for pediatric cancer so that no other child ever has to go through what Dominic had to endure.
 This is why we do what we do and this is why we ‘Do It for Dominic’.

-Donations made to the Do It For Dominic Fund have funded a St. Baldrick's Fellow Grant for Lisa Mauer M.D.
-Ph.D., a St. Baldrick’s Scholar Grant for Matthew Barth M.D., a St. Baldrick's Research Grant for Jonathan Licht M.D., and the 2014 Infrastructure grant for Nobuko Hijiya M.D.
+Donations made to the Do It For Dominic Fund have funded four Infrastructure Grants at Chicago-area hospitals.
+In addition, the Fund has funded a St. Baldrick's Fellow Grant for Lisa Mauer M.D.
+Ph.D., a St. Baldrick’s Scholar Grant for Matthew Barth M.D., and a St. Baldrick's Research Grant for Jonathan Licht M.D.

 The St. Baldrick’s Foundation is guided by a Scientific Advisory Committee, comprised of leading experts in the childhood cancer community, to ensure that every dollar makes the greatest impact for kids with cancer.